OpenIPC/ipctool/README.md

 to work on the project full-time.

 If you have any specific questions concerning our project, feel free to [contact us](mailto:dev@openipc.org).

+### Compiling binaries locally

+Easy way not to bloat your machine with toolchains is to build with containers.
+`docker compose up` builds docker image with ARM(by default) toolchain and build binaries at build directory.

 ### Participating and Contribution